jescargot/jescargot.github.io/README.md

 And many, many, many more!

-I chose not to integrate normalize.css or bootstrap to test my own abilities with CSS and responsive design, since this is a relatively simple layout.
+I chose not to integrate normalize.css or bootstrap to test my own abilities with CSS, media queries, and responsive design, since this is a relatively simple layout.

 //CUSTOM JS FUNCTION
 I created the custom function checkPass(); that reads user input from a form field, and checks it against the 2 specified options.